snakeleon/YouCompleteMe-x64/README.md

 situation.
 On occasion, it queries several of them at once, merges the outputs and presents the results to you.

-### Client-server architecture
+### Client-Server Architecture

-YCM has a client-server architecture; the Vim part of YCM is only a thin client that talks to the `ycmd` HTTP+JSON server that has the vast majority of YCM logic and functionality.
+YCM has a client-server architecture; the Vim part of YCM is only a thin client that talks to the [ycmd HTTP+JSON server][ycmd] that has the vast majority of YCM logic and functionality.
 The server is started and stopped automatically as you start and stop Vim.

-### Completion string ranking
+### Completion String Ranking

 The subsequence filter removes any completions that do not match the input, but then the sorting system kicks in.
 It's actually very complicated and uses lots